LinkedEarth/ec_workshops_py/chapters/module3.md

 <exercise id="1" title="Introduction to NumPy">

+If you are new to programming, your first question might be: "What is an array?".
+An array is a collection of values (numbers, strings, or such), whose position in the computer's memory is such that it can be computed from its given key.
+Coming from the Excel world, you could regard a spreadsheet as a 2D array; a single column of that spreadsheet would be a 1D array.
+Arrays, however, are far more general, and can assume any dimension, which makes them great for storing large quantities of information.

-Let's start with the basics from Project Pythia.
+If you have ever programmed, you likely have encountered arrays before.
+To learn about NumPy arrays, let's start with the basics from Project Pythia.
 We recommend that you use the provided Binder link to follow along the article.

 [NumPy Basics](https://foundations.projectpythia.org/core/numpy/numpy-basics.html)